Do Go On - 541 - The Freedom House Ambulance Service

 15 a day.

-So I wouldn't have known where to begin with that.
+So I wouldn't have, I wouldn't have known where to begin with that.

 So they're probably going out to calls where people don't require transportation.